 The major reason why tears in the red/white zone of the meniscus heal poorly is the lack of blood flow.
 By providing a concentrated form of clot that slowly degrades, the healing cascade in these settings can be stimulated.
 Carmell’s PBM materials may offer significant improvement to the healing of menisci and ACL surgical repairs.

 A product that not only promotes bone fusion but also the repair of soft tissues while reducing infections would have enormous potential in the spine and related markets.
-Pre-clinical data suggests that Carmell’s REPAIR™ Putty can be used with DBM to allow for less DBM usage and produce a stronger bone.
+Pre-clinical data suggests that Carmell’s first PBM product, Bone Healing Accelerant, can be used with DBM to allow for less DBM usage and produce a stronger bone.

 Delivered endoscopically at the end of a shoulder repair (tendon to bone attachment) substituting gas for saline, the product could be delivered to the repair site to deliver regenerative factors with the hope of improving the rate of tendon attachment long-term.

 Surgical site infections (SSI) are common in the hospital setting, accounting for 37% of all hospital-acquired infections in surgical patients.
 Approximately 780,000 SSIs occur annually in the US, at a rate of 2.0% of total procedures.
 Unmet needs for managing SSI are very similar to bone healing; requiring ready-to-use, off the shelf, biologically adaptive technology/device that can reduce surgical site healing time, lower infection rates, reduce pain and improve ambulation time.
-Carmell’s second product, REPAIR™ Paste is being developed to deliver to and spread onto the subcutaneous tissue before definitive closure of the surgical wound degrading over 7 to 10 days while releasing regenerative growth factors.
-The company is currently conducting preclinical experiments to demonstrate the acceleration of angiogenesis from use of the REPAIR™ Paste.
+Carmell’s second product, Tissue Healing Accelerant is being developed to be delivered to and spread onto the subcutaneous tissue before definitive closure of the surgical wound.
+It is designed to degrade over 14 days while releasing regenerative growth factors.
+The company is currently conducting preclinical experiments to demonstrate the acceleration of angiogenesis from use of the Tissue Healing Accelerant.